lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

 You can create {{site.data.keyword.vsi_is_full}} instances by using the command line interface (CLI).
 Use this information when you're creating generation 1 virtual server instances.
 {:shortdesc}

+Newer version available.
 To create generation 2 virtual server instances, see [Creating instances by using the CLI](/docs/vpc?topic=vpc-creating-virtual-servers-cli).
-{:tip}
+{:important}

 ## Before you begin
 {: #prereq-creating-virtual-servers-cli}